-Summing it up: Give this book a chance in the beginning because I highly recommend it!
+Summing it up: this is another great story staring Flavia and I highly recommend it!

 All the best, Abbey